videlicet/Kokan-Swap-Meet/IMPROVEMENTS.md

 - [ ] Abort fetches if necessary.
 - [ ] Better differentiation of buttons and other elements with black backgrounds.
-- [ ]

 ## Restructuring

 - [ ] Store verification codes temporarily in database instead of the server state.
-- [ ] The users own profile and the profile of another user shouldn't be on the same route (user/username).
+- [X] The users own profile and the profile of another user shouldn't be on the same route (user/username).

 ## Hosting

 - [ ] Get domain for the App and redirect the frontend and backend to a similar domain (should solve Cloudflare cookie issue).

+## Database

+- [] Restrictions on documents.

 ## General